weewx/weewx/docs/custom/index.md

 Like all reports, the FTP and RSYNC "reports" also use a skin, and include a skin configuration file, although they are quite minimal.

-Skins live in their own directory called `skins`, whose location is referred to as _`$SKIN_ROOT`_.
+Skins live in their own directory called `skins`, whose location is referred to as _`SKIN_ROOT`_.

 !!!
 Note
-    The symbol _`$SKIN_ROOT`_ is a symbolic name to the location of the directory where your skins are located.
+    The symbol _`SKIN_ROOT`_ is a symbolic name to the location of the directory where your skins are located.
 It is not to be taken literally.
 Consult the [directory layout table](../usersguide/installing-weewx/#where-to-find-things) in the User's Guide for its exact location, dependent on how you installed WeeWX and what operating system you are using

 ### Generators